top of page

 When are appointments available?

-I usually see clients on Monday mornings, Monday evenings, Tuesday mornings, Tuesday evenings and Friday mornings.
+I usually see clients on Monday mornings, Monday evenings, Tuesday mornings, Tuesday evenings, alternative Thursday mornings and Friday mornings.
 Availability changes regularly so please contact me or check my Instagram pinned post for the most up to date picture.
 I do not work in the afternoons.

 Can you accommodate my access needs?

 The room I currently rent meets a lot of requirements but not all, so I provide a flexible arrangement to meet needs as clients contact me.
 The room is unfortunately not wheelchair accessible due to the building being situated on a narrow pavement.
 There are two steps into the building which are often manageable by clients using other mobility aids like crutches or walking frames - I can send photos and further information.
 I am committed to using a suitable alternative space for clients who cannot access my usual room but still wish to work with me in-person.
 There are a couple of alternative options available, but each also have their drawbacks in terms of location/other types of accessibility.
 I can work with you to create an arrangement once I understand your specific requirements.
 Other access needs are accommodated on a case-by-case basis.
 As far as possible, I try to build other kinds of access needs into the fabric of sessions.
 I find it's easier to have a conversation about your individual needs so I can explain how they'll be met.
+I am also always on the lookout for a more suitable space.
 Please reach out to discuss and I can send further details about options, tailored to you.
-In depth information about the room, location and sensory environment can be sent after our introductory call.
+In depth information about the room, location and sensory environment can be discussed in our introductory call.

 Do you see people who..?

 Anyone is welcome here, however in some circumstances I might not be the right counsellor for you.
 I don't currently work with couples, families or those under 18.
+There may also be other reasons I can't work with you that I can't go into detail about (for example if someone you know is an existing client).
 I am based in the UK and for insurance purposes, I am only able to work with UK based clients.
 My hope is that we can co-create a space where you can bring your entire self and whatever is troubling you.
 I have experience with with a variety of clients and situations but I will always be honest if I feel I'm not the right person to help you, and can assist you in finding alternative support.
 If you're unsure, you can book a free brief chat to see if we're suited to working together.

 I've heard that counsellors should be registered with the BACP - are you?